How to Not Pay Taxes: 4 Legal Ways to Not Pay US Income Tax

 3. Move to One of the US Territories

-Act 22, or the Individual Investors Act, on the other hand, specifically targets high-net-worth investors.
-The draw is zero per cent tax on interest, dividends and capital gains.
-The only catch is that you have to spend at least half the year (183 days) in Puerto Rico.
+The second option, also part of Act 60 (formerly Act 22), focuses on high-net-worth investors.
+It features a tempting 0% tax on interest, dividends and capital gains.
+The main requirement is that you spend at least half the year (183 days) in Puerto Rico.

-The entity must also employ at least four individuals and be careful here.
+The entity must also employ at least four individuals, but be careful here.
 Many people think they can qualify under Act 273 by hiring chefs, maids and chauffeurs and be fine.
-However, you should hire real employees who are engaged in a real business.
+However, you should hire real employees who are engaged in a business.

 Puerto Rico and the US Virgin Islands are attractive programs if you’re willing to actually live there.

-If you renounce, you don’t have to pay taxes or report on any of your overseas activities.
-Some people are required to pay an exit tax on all unrealised capital gains, like those from a business (which can be hard to value) to real estate, investments and other assets.
+Some people are required to pay an exit tax on all unrealised capital gains, like those from a business (which can be hard to value), real estate, investments and other assets.

 The exit tax rate can be as high as 23.8%, but you will not be taxed again on any income or gains that have already been subject to US tax.
 For property, it’s deemed to be sold at its fair market value.
 However, the value of this deemed sale is reduced by an exclusion amount of US$866,000 in 2024.

-Many people will not pay an exit tax and the good news is that you can still receive your government benefits and, in some cases, continue using US banks after renouncing.
+Many people will not pay an exit tax, and the good news is that they can still receive their government benefits and, in some cases, continue using US banks after renouncing.

 The salary you need to earn before paying taxes in the US depends on various factors, including your filing status, deductions and credits.
 However, in general, if your income exceeds the standard deduction for your filing status, you’ll likely owe some amount of tax.